 February 3rd, 2020

-On this day, the state, Ohio, held its primaries for the Democratic and caucuses for the Republican.
+On this day, the state, of Ohio, held its primaries for the Democratic and caucuses for the Republicans.

 February 11, 2020